sebsto/mcp_music_tools/README.md

 1. **AppleMusicKit**: A library for interacting with the Apple Music API
 2. **SonosKit**: A library for controlling Sonos speakers through the node-sonos-http-api
 3. **AmplifierKit**: A library for controlling Denon/Marantz amplifiers
+4. **OpenURLKit**: A library for opening URLs in the default browser

 ## Features